cabooster/DeepCAD-RT/Tutorial.md

 #### Model preparation

-Before inference, you should transfer pth model to ONNX model, and then transfer ONNX model to Engine file.
+Before inference, you should convert pth model to ONNX model, and then convert ONNX model to Engine file.
 When you change your GPU, the Engine file should be rebuilt.

    **pth model to ONNX model:**